 Board.dev is proud to announce the formation of our advisory council which includes nonprofit and corporate tech leaders who are setting the standards for tech governance.

 Work with us to place and train your corporate tech leaders so they can serve on nonprofit boards in your community.

 Only 1 in 4 nonprofits report having a defined strategy for achieving digital readiness, and only about half of those actually have the resources to implement their strategy.
 Restricted resources, competing priorities, and a lack of guidance mean that nonprofits only spend $1 on technology for every $3 that private companies do--yet we know that tech-savvy nonprofits are 4x more likely to achieve their missions.

-With the rapidly maturing field of artificial intelligence (AI), nonprofit organizations are rethinking everything from fundraising to risk management to staffing to the needs of their community.
-At the same time, tech leaders need purpose and community engagement to help direct their work.
-We need new voices at the board table to ask the right questions and provide the insights to make strategic and pragmatic decisions--and then help resource and support what needs to be done.
+With new technologies from AI to automation creating both risk and opportunity, nonprofit organizations are rethinking everything from fundraising to risk management to staffing to the needs of their community, while tech leaders are seeking increased community engagement.
+We need new voices at the board table to help nonprofits make strategic and pragmatic decisions--and then help resource and support that plan.